odoylexrules/Documents/README.md

 request for documentation to be added or what have you to [odoylexrules](mailto:mintopintohintodoo@gmail.com), and I'll try to get back to you at my earliest convenience.

+I tried to encorporate markdown.
+And, I need to reference these documents in linux terminal environments.
+So, I'm no longer using markdown for these documents.

 #### Directory Structure, and schema:
 **<Program_name>/**
 - *1_About.md*: This is just a brief overview and argument for the